What is a scar?

 Scars often fade over time.
-Makeup can help cover the scar while it is healing.
+Makeup can help cover the scar while it's healing.
 Some scars can be minimized by certain treatment methods.
-But treatment can only improve the look of a scar.
-It can't completely remove it.
+Treatment may only improve the appearance of a scar since it may not completely remove it.

 Here are some of the more common scar-minimizing procedures:

 Dermabrasion.
 This may be used to reduce small scars, minor skin surface irregularities, surgical scars, and acne scars.
-This method removes the top layers of skin with an electrical machine that scrapes (abrades) the skin.
+This method removes the top layers of skin by scraping (abrading) the skin.
 As the skin heals from the procedure, the surface looks smoother and fresher.

 Chemical peels.
 These are often used to minimize sun-damaged skin, irregular color (pigment), and superficial scars.
-The top layer of skin is removed by putting a chemical on the skin.
-After the top layer is removed the skin regenerates.
-This often improves how the skin looks.
+A chemical solution is applied to the skin causing it to exfoliate and peel off.
+After the top layer is removed the skin regenerates which often improves how the skin looks.

 Cortisone injections.
 A steroid is injected directly into the scar.
 This can help soften and then shrink hard scars.
 Keloids and hypertrophic scars often soften after this treatment.